VxDant/CipherEncryption/README.md

-Implementing cipher encryption for optimizing and securing the software applications
+Learning and implementing the encryption technique - mono alphabetic cipher and poly alphabetic cipher

-you can find mono alphabetic cipher technique and poly alpha cipher technique in this repository
+Using these techniques one can securely send the message.
+The receiver can read the message only if he/she has the key.